-The Service Provider has the ability to withdraw the Offer (once) if they no longer wish to be considered for that Requirement.
+The Service Provider has the ability to withdraw the Offer (once) if you no longer wish to be considered for that Requirement.
+Please note that if you withdraw the Offer then you will not be able to make any additional offers on the Requirement.